andronix1/forward-port/README.md

 # forward-port.sh

-It is util for easily create and remove forward-port services
+Util for easily create and remove forward-port services using autossh

 ## Getting started